Health & Physical Education Courses

-This course includes a wide range of physical activities selected from among the following: soccer, volleyball, basketball, weight training, personal fitness/nutrition, and Project Adventure initiatives.
+This course includes a wide range of physical activities selected from among the following: soccer, volleyball, basketball, weight training, personal fitness and Project Adventure initiatives.
 Emphasis is placed on the development of fundamental skills and an understanding of the components of personal fitness.
-Students define and apply personal fitness goals through the use of varied computer programs, individual and group projects.
-In addition, students will study nutrition and the protocols and practice of first aid, using the American Red Cross curriculum.
+Students create S.M.A.R.T goals, track their progress, reflect on the goal setting process, and complete individual and group projects.
+Additionally, students study nutrition, information literacy and the protocols of first aid using the American Red Cross Curriculum.
 Written and performance assessments are used to determine mastery in this course.

 Grade: 9 (required)

-The health component of this course includes concepts in the areas of mental health, alcohol, drugs and tobacco use and misuse, human growth and development, reproduction, human sexuality, A.I.D.S., S.T.D.’s and interpersonal communications.
-The Physical Education portion of this course includes a variety of activities selected from among the following: softball, weight training, personal fitness/nutrition and Project Adventure.
-Written and performance assessments are used to determine mastery in this course.
+The health component of this course includes concepts in the areas of mental health including mindfulness and self-care, mental illness and treatments, alcohol and other drugs, addiction, use, abuse and misuse of drugs, human sexuality, including abstinence, HIV transmission, S.T.I’s. and interpersonal communications.
+The Physical Education portion of this course includes a variety of activities selected from among the following: softball, weight training, and personal fitness.
+Written and performance assessments and group demonstrations are used to determine mastery in this course.